DiegoRS05/DiegoRS05/README.md

 <h2 align="left">Hi 👋!
-My name is Diego and I'm a Informatics student, from Spain.</h2>
+My name is Diego and I'm a Informatics Engineering College Student, from Spain.</h2>

 ###